Fire destroys mobile home south of Madras; 5 residents escape; heater likely cause - KTVZ

 The first engine crew on scene pulled lines and protected three exposures, but the home was fully ablaze when other units arrived as efforts began on extinguishing the fire.

-Three adults, a child and a dog were displaced, but a cat died, Hagman said, adding that several residents were evaluated for smoke inhalation.
+Three adults, two children and a dog were displaced, but five cats died, according to a family member.
+Hagman said several residents were evaluated for smoke inhalation.
 The American Red Cross was contacted for a disaster team to assist the residents.

 Power also was out to five other homes for about two hours, and aid was provided to the residents, the fire official said.

-Note: (Update: Family info; 5 cats lost; fundraiser pages begun)